datadvance/DjangoChannelsGraphqlWs/README.md

 ## Features

 - WebSocket-based GraphQL server implemented on the Django Channels.
-- Graphene-like subscriptions support.
+- Graphene-like subscriptions.
-- Operation order is guaranteed due to WebSocket usage.
+- Subscription groups based on the Django Channels groups.
-- Subscription groups support based on the Django Channels groups.
+- Parallel execution of requests.

 ## Quick start